Prenatal Yoga as Preparation for Birth

 About Anahata Giri

-Anahata teaches yoga, meditation and prenatal yoga and is passionate about helping women embrace birth as a transformative life experience.
+Anahata teachers yoga, meditation and prenatal yoga and is passionate about helping women embrace birth as a transformative life experience.
 She is the Founder of One Heart Yoga & Meditation based at the Abbotsford Convent in Melbourne, Australia.
 She runs The Yoga of Birth Prenatal Yoga Teacher Training which offers comprehensive and inspiring 50 Hour Training and is registered with Yoga Australia.
-She is a member of Yoga Australia (YA).
-She is also a trained yoga therapist and is a member of the Australian Association of Yoga Therapists (AAYT).
+She is a member of Yoga Australia (YA) as both a yoga teacher and yoga therapist.